 This is, of course, extra useful when the app you want to install is the Play Store itself.
 There are two ways to get the Google Play APK installed on your device: directly on your smartphone or through your computer.
 We'll do the easy way first.

-Installing the Google Play Store with your smartphone
+Install Google Play Store with your smartphone

 For older versions of Android (before Oreo) you will need to simply go to your settings menu and enable installing from unknown sources, then open the above link.
 You'll be prompted whether you allow the download and installation.
 APKMirror is a safe source, so it's ok to hit Yes.